Medicare Insurance Plans in the state of Delaware

 *Low-Income Subsidy (Extra Help) Program: In 2017, you may qualify if you have up to $18,090 in yearly income ($24,360 for a married couple) and up to $13,820 in resources ($27,600 for a married couple).

 For state residents, consult with a MedicareSolutions.com licensed sales agent for personal assistance and help specific to your health care situation.
-A licensed sales agent can provide you with a comparison of plans available in your area and assist you in locating the best Medicare insurance benefits to meet your needs.
+A licensed sales agent can provide you with a comparison of plans available in your area and assist you in locating Medicare insurance benefits to best meet your needs.